academy17/pythfarms/README.md

 # Shadow Protocol Vote Fetcher & Optimizer

+Note: see in example subsection or in scripts/readme.md how to fetch data (incl. ts data for vol or not), optimize, and get lp output

 This module provides two main tools for working with Shadow protocol voting data:

 - **fetch_votes**: Fetches pool data and on-chain votes for a given period, saving a dashboard JSON file for analytics and optimization.